Here are the key areas of learning you can expect, as a result of attending:

 pattownebz (Guest): I have to say that the advice for prioritizing mobile isn’t always the best advice.
 Make sure you know if your audience uses mobile too.

-Vahe_Arabian (Admin): Fair point @pattonwebz, have you made sure that there isn’t a site performance issue though?
+Vahe Arabian (Moderator): Fair point @pattownebz, have you made sure that there isn’t a site performance issue though?

 Alexian: We love what we do and we are passionate about it, so we are very proud of our partners.
 Some examples in the US include The Washington Times and Den of Geek.
 So when you can, do check out their publications!